emrgnt-cmplxty/fermi/docs/docs/1.concepts/web3/near.md

-- Axion tokens can also be attached to cross contract calls, but they work differently from the gas.
+- Fermi tokens can also be attached to cross contract calls, but they work differently from the gas.
 Attached deposit is taken directly from the predecessor account.
 It means even if a user hasn’t attached any deposit, a contract still can attach tokens, which will be taken from its account.
 Also, since cross-contract call failure doesn’t mean transaction failure, there are no automatic refunds.
 All refunds should be done explicitly in the rollback code.

 ![image](/docs/assets/web3/web3-14.png)